KelloggKETI/documents/standards.md

 > @todo Check if SESP runs backup routines that are sufficient for this requirement.

 Source code MUST be made available to KIS and KETI executive.
-This can be done through a public Github repository, or a private repository
+This can be done through a public Github repository, or by granting relevant program administrators access to a private repository.

 ## 5. Code Guidelines